I published this in 2014, people liked it. So I decided to revisit the topic this year.

 I can’t take it anymore when you say “I just want to rank #1 for this keyword, it can’t be that hard!”

 I can’t give you an easy solution, because there is no easy solution.

 I can’t do SEO for you, without you.

 I can’t get you to commit to marketing your business, and that is why I can’t do SEO for you.

-Today’s Google search rewards authorities, entities and experts.
-Which one of us fits that description for your industry?
-The consultant or the person who knows your business the best?
+Who is more likely to become an authority in your industry?
+The consultant or you; the person who knows your business the best?